Stephane Preteux - MSc MBACP(Accr)

 Do you find yourself eating or sleeping too much or too little?
 That you are pulling away from people and activities because of low or no energy?
 Some of us may have reached this point in life when nothing matters anymore, leaving us instead confused, isolated, angry, worried or scared, perhaps even having suicidal thoughts.
 In cases where all seems to look well and ‘perfect’ on paper, this feeling of disillusionment can be quite baffling to understand.
 One way of looking at depression is as this force or movement which drives our lives.
 Just like a heart that has stopped beating, depression marks a stop to this vital movement.
 Given the set of circumstances and how long things have been kept this way unaddressed, it may be challenging for some people to regard their issues as worth investigating.
 Often placated by feelings of shame we tend to fall back on the basic assumption that us alone can change our situation.
 Unsurprisingly, questions of anger, frustration and isolation are often central to the experience of depression.
 In Psychoanalytic Psychotherapy, I approach this issue with the view to reintroducing a movement using the element of surprise.

-Issues in relationships usually mask a very toxic form of aggressivity between partners.
-Typical symptoms of problems in relationships include jealousy, envy, resentment, passive aggressivity and blaming (personal criticism are expelled by projecting them onto someone other).
+Relationship fall-outs are expressions of a very toxic form of aggressivity between partners.
+Typical signs showing issues in relationships include living in tension and mutual rejection, jealousy, passive aggressivity, denial and blaming: personal criticism are expelled by projecting them onto someone other.

 Anger may be categorised as any forms of violence expressed towards others or oneself in self-harm.
 In the former, symptoms of anger include bullying, threatening people, persecuting, insulting, pushing or shoving, using power to oppress, shouting or playing on people’s weaknesses.